A potted history…

 After contemporary dance training and working in an inclusive dance theatre company for several years I graduated to teaching movement practice which began to evolve into facilitating body awareness.

 Shiatsu came as a natural progression from this movement work as my leaning to work therapeutically with people re-emerged.
 Shiatsu gave me another way to connect to my body and deepen my understanding of the relationship between body and mind, how energy works in the body and how the energies are affected by our emotional, spiritual, psychological and physical wellbeing.
-Traditional Chinese medicine and five element theory really resonates with mi also now offer a e and gives a context for our lives and wellbeing that is grounded in the natural world around us, giving us a framework to reconnect with something bigger that we are intrinsically part of.
+Traditional Chinese medicine and five element theory really resonates with me and gives a context for our lives and wellbeing that is grounded in the natural world around us, giving us a framework to reconnect with something bigger that we are intrinsically part of.
 I trained at the Bristol school of shiatsu with some wonderful teachers and graduated in 2013.
 The school places a heavy emphasis on self awareness and healing alongside traditional Shiatsu theory and techniques which enable me to support my clients holistically.

 Shiatsu changed my life, my relationship with myself and with other people.
 Allowing me to feel safe enough to inhabit my own body, contact what is present there, accept and let be so that transformation can happen.
 It opened and continues to open my heart to our shared humanity and I love to work with whatever clients bring to the mat and the therapeutic relationship.
 It is a deeply healing and profound practice which I feel is my calling to share.